 Creating web pages using WordPress is also quite similar.
 Go to Pages on the sidebar from your WordPress Dashboard, and you’ll reach the screen where you can manage your existing posts.
 Like before, just click on Add New at the top.

 This is going to open up the WordPress Page Editor, which is quite similar to the post editor.
 Like earlier, you can add content all you want and then press the ‘Publish’ button once you’re done.

 Now that you’ve created and published content on your website, it’s time to display them on your site.
 One of the most common places to show the page links is in the WordPress menu.
 Here, we’ll briefly show pages in the menu.

-If you don’t know, WordPress menu is a list of defined links usually appearing at the header section of your site.
+If you don’t know, the WordPress menu is a list of defined links usually appearing in the header section of your site.
 It’s mainly used for navigation of your site.